How to trade XRP: ripple trading strategies

 The lack of certainty will have made people a bit more wary of trading ripple, meaning the price won’t have risen too far.

-Those learning how to trade XRP need to remember that, unfortunately, the coin rarely seems to be a strong performer when compared to rival cryptocurrencies.
+Those learning how to trade XRP need to remember that, unfortunately, the coin rarely seems to be a strong performer when compared with rival cryptocurrencies.
 Among the top 25 coins based on market capitalisation (excluding Bitcoin), ripple was actually the weakest in the first quarter of 2020.

 This can offer you leverage when you learn how to trade Ripple.
 Reading market trends and assessing how XRP is faring against rival coins could pave the way for positive trading decisions – but, of course, trends don’t always go the way experts predict.